 Today, I seek out individuals who are camera-shy, self-conscious, have never tried online dating or who have had bad experiences with other photographers.
 While mostly focusing on headshots and online dating photos, I also take on other types of opportunities on a case by case basis i.e. couples who don't want cheesy, staged and cliche engagement photos, travel photos for people visiting the San Francisco Bay Area, unique one-time events like San Francisco Pride Parade and Toronado 30th Anniversary Party, or people who appreciate customized photo shoots.
 My knowledge of locations and backdrops is second to none.
 Whether it is getting a unique angle to obvious tourist attractions or discovering the best alleys for rustic, urban and street art, I make sure to match your style and personality with the uniqueness of San Francisco's streets.

 When not capturing photos for work, I am out stalking Jonathan Gold's recommended eats around Los Angeles, discovering the beautiful foliage around Sonoma County, sampling delicious craft beers from all over the world, adding to my addiction of podcasts, anxiously awaiting the latest episodes of Master of None and Last Week Tonight with John Oliver, following my USC Trojans football team (Fight On!), secretly compiling my list of favorite places to work remotely around San Francisco and traveling to destinations near and far offering unique and distinct food, art, music and people.
-Having spent months wandering all over Europe, road tripping from San Francisco to Vancouver through the backroads of the Pacific Northwest and exploring the many hidden gems of Mexico CIty and Oaxaca, I am always searching for places to travel to.
+I am also an avid salsa dancer having taught briefly in San Francisco in the Fillmore District years ago - if you need recommendations on where to go, let me know.
+Having spent months wandering all over Europe, road tripping from San Francisco to Vancouver through the backroads of the Pacific Northwest and exploring the many hidden gems of Mexico City and Oaxaca, I am always searching for places to travel to.